 - The work platform is provided with guard rails and toe boards or other suitable barriers.

 - Fall protection is necessary for the second line of protection.

 - Everyone knows what to do if the machine fails with the platform in the raised position.

 Safe methods for lifting the screw machine and other tools while working heights:

-- Each machine such as Screw Machine, Rivet Gun, Sheet Cutter etc. each to be placed in Separate appropriate bags.
+- Each machine such as Screw-Machine, Rivet Gun, Sheet Cutter, etc. each to be placed in Separate appropriate bags.
 The small portion of the open end of the PP rope, provided with the machine, is to be hung outside the bag to facilitate holding while fixing to structure.

-- When these bags reach the required height, the open end of the PP rope tied to the machine is to be anchored first to the structure above by means of self-locking hook.
+- When these bags reach the required height, the open end of the PP rope tied to the machine is to be anchored first to the structure above by means of a self-locking hook.